alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/angular_spring/readme_01.md

 ---

-## The Trauma: Strange Feedback and a Growing Nightmare
+## Strange Feedback and a Growing Nightmare
 ### Stage 1: Odd Shopping Cart Behavior
 Users start reporting strange behavior:
 - Items mysteriously appear in their shopping carts that they didn’t add.